UNPFII Twenty-second Session: 17-28 April 2023

 Interpretation available in UN languages

-Indigenous participants accredited to attend the 2023 session of the Permanent Forum are welcome to attend the hearing.
+Indigenous participants accredited to attend the 2023 session of the Permanent Forum attended the hearing.

 Invitation Letter from the PGA to Representatives of Indigenous Peoples.pdf